aditi676/codeAlpha_GradeTracker/README.md

 5. Run the `Run.java` file to launch the application.
 6. Follow on-screen prompts to add students, insert grades, calculate averages, and generate reports.

-## Project Structure

-- `Run.java`: Main class containing the entry point of the application.
-- `Reports.java`: Class responsible for generating various types of reports based on user input.
-- `Quries.java`: Contains SQL queries used for database operations.
-- `insert_Grades.java`, `add_Student.java`, `Average.java`: Classes for adding students, inserting grades, and calculating averages respectively.
-- `Animation.java`: Class for creating dynamic loading animations to enhance user experience.

-## Database Configuration

-The project requires setting up a MySQL database with the following tables and values:

-### Tables
-- **Grades**: Main table to store student grades and information.

 ### Values
 Modify the following values according to your requirements: